Spiritual Health Services

 Department Availability and Location

 The Spiritual Health Services Department is located on the ground floor in G-281 beside the main elevators.
+Please call ahead to ensure someone is present in the office before attending.

 The Grace Sanctuary